 This year I made a goal to have better time management for blogging.
 A big part of having better time management would be to have a blog planner.
 I signed up to do a blog mentoring program with Amy at One Artsy Mama.
 The first week of the blog mentoring program was to write down your goals.
 Well, I have never written down any goals for my blog since starting it in April of last year.
-I have kept all my ideas for posts, projects and goals in my head.
-I do know ,that actually witting your goal down makes you commit to it more and it makes you more successful in reaching these goals.
+I have kept all my ideas for posts, projects, and goals in my head.
+I do know, that actually witting your goal down makes you commit to it more and it makes you more successful in reaching these goals.
 Now here lies that challenge, finding a planner that works.
-I decided not to spend my money on a pre-printed planner and find out they do not work for what I need.
+I decided not to spend my money on a pre-printed planner and find out they do not work for what I needed.
 So after a lot of searching and thinking, I laid out my own blog planner.

-In my research for a planner I did come across Beckie’s planner from Infarranty Creative.
+In my research for a planner, I did come across Beckie’s planner from Infarranty Creative.
 I loved her idea, but the pages were not exactly what I needed.
 I also came across another idea from The Blog Engenizer and I used her calendar idea for remembering to post to my social media sites.
 I started with a notebook that I already had on hand.
 I made my tab divider pages out of heavy scrapbook paper and made my planner pages using word and excel.
 Here is how I made my tab divider pages.
-I started with a 12 x 12 scrapbook paper cut the width to be 9 1/2 and length to be 11 1/4 and used my hole punch.
+I started with 12 x 12 scrapbook paper cut the width to 9 1/2 and the length to 11 1/4 and used my hole punch.

 I used my clear mailing labels and made labels for each of the tabs.
 Next was the outside cover for my blog planner.
 I cut my scrapbook paper to be 9 1/2 wide x 11 3/4 long.
 I used Cameron (my silhouette) to cut out the lettering.
 I printed my logo on a clear label and placed that on the front also.
-Now for the time consuming details of planning my pages.
+Now for the time-consuming details of planning my pages.
 The first section was for my calendar and my week of pages.
-I used Beckie’s planner idea of having a page that flips open so I can change my “week of “page and store my weekly pages without having to move it to another section.
+I used Beckie’s planner idea of having a page that flips open so I can change my “week of “page and store my weekly pages without having to move them to another section.

 Here are the measurements for the flip divider, 18 inches wide x 11 1/4 inches long.
 Use your hole punch and place the holes on the right side of the flip divider.
-Measure from the left edge to 8 3/4 wide and this is where you will fold for a crease to make the flip out section.
-Once you have folded the divider, measure from the folded edge (left side) and place a mark 1/4 of an inch down from the top edge at the 2 1/4 inch measurement and the 6 1/2 inch measurement .
+Measure from the left edge to 8 3/4 wide and this is where you will fold for a crease to make the flip-out section.
+Once you have folded the divider, measure from the folded edge (left side) and place a mark 1/4 of an inch down from the top edge at the 2 1/4 inch measurement and the 6 1/2 inch measurement.
 This will be where you make holes to hold your calendar.

 If you will notice, my calendar does not include Sundays, that is because I do not post blogs on Sundays.
-My monthly calendar has a small space to write my blog topic, and i used the idea from The Blog Engerizer to keep track of when I schedule my post to my social media sites.
+My monthly calendar has a small space to write my blog topic, and I used the idea from The Blog Energizer to keep track of when I schedule my post to my social media sites.
 You may also take note of the small box next to the month.
 I use a “-” (line) to indicate when a post project is done, a “Check mark” to indicate when the post is written and a “Circle” to indicate when the post is scheduled.
-This allows me to glance at my calendar and get a quick overview of what needs done.
+This allows me to glance at my calendar and get a quick overview of what needs to be done.
 This quick system is what has helped me a tremendous amount in my blog posts.

 Join the DD Community!